minimusic/DataSubscription/README.md

 - Reduce boilerplate in explicit publisher usage
 - Work around one-to-many restriction of generic publisher
 - Better fix for swift protocol bug in explicit publisher
-- Always allow access to "previousDate" (in `.error` and `.loaded` states, not just `.loading`)
+- Always allow access to "previousData" (in `.error` and `.loaded` states, not just `.loading`)
-- Implement hash for subscribers to avoid errors conforming to hashable.
+- Implement hash for subscribers to avoid errors conforming to hashable (remove hashable requirement).
 - A full comparison with other broadcast techniques: KVO, Notif.
 Center, Blocks, React, etc.

 A version of this architecture shipped in the Grove app, which includes examples of handling stale data, paged data and cached data, but I don't feel any are quite ready for generic usage/application yet.